-Strength of Association: Strength of association is demonstrated by statistical significance.
-That is, an odds ratio for the occurrence of an adverse health effect in those exposed to TCE of greater than 1.1.
+Strength of association is demonstrated by statistical significance.
+That is, an odds ratio for the occurrence of an adverse health effect in those exposed to the contaminated Camp Lejeune water of greater than 1.1.
 It should be noted that statistical significance is not itself determinative of causation; rather, it helps to explain the likelihood one would see a disease in a given population versus a control group.
 Therefore, studies with confidence intervals that include 1.0 do not establish that an agent does not cause a given disease, but rather that the subject disease may not be more prevalent in the exposed group than in a control group.
-Studies of Camp Lejeune personnel as well studies of occupational exposure and other environmental pollution events reliably demonstrate risks of greater than 1.1 for exposure to TCE and bladder cancer.
-Evidence for the strength of association criterion comes from the Hadkhale study [Hadkhale 2017].
-They found the hazard ratio for TCE exposure was 1.23 (95% CI 1.12-1.40) when comparing high exposure levels to no exposure.
-The authors summarized that this finding indicates that "the estimated exposure to trichloroethylene was significantly associated with an increased risk of bladder cancer."
+Studies of Camp Lejeune personnel demonstrate risks of greater than 1.1 for exposure to the Camp Lejeune chemical TCE and Parkinson's Disease.
+For instance, Goldman et al. reported an odds ratio of 6.1 for PD in individuals exposed to TCE